marcpinet/marcpinet.github.io/content/projects/neuralnetlib.md

 +++
 title = "Neuralnetlib"
-description = "🧠 A flexible machine & deep learning framework built from scratch using only NumPy" date = "2023-11-10" weight = 1
+description = "🧠 A flexible machine & deep learning framework built from scratch using only NumPy." date = "2023-11-10" weight = 1